kr-g/gitonic/BACKLOG.md

 - `gitonic` interacts with `git` just like starting in bash / commandline. at the present time there is _no_additional_ error checking. this must be done by checking the log tab manually where all cmdline output goes.
+- at the present time the context menu only works on the underlying file (row) in the table. there is no support for multiple files (selection) as of now.